-AXS Studio science artists and developers Joyce Hui, Mike Kent, Susan Park and Brendan Polley recently took up the challenge at the Royal Ontario Museum (ROM) annual Game Jam — a sleep-deprived weekend of art and coding.
+AXS Studio science game developers Joyce Hui, Mike Kent, Susan Park and Brendan Polley recently stormed the Royal Ontario Museum (ROM) annual Game Jam for a sleep-deprived weekend of art and coding.
 Given 2 days to finish a space-themed video game, they rocked it.
 Rogue Rovers is an addictive, super-fun multiplayer game of discovery (and smashing) on the surface of Mars.

 Here, the team shares their Top 10 Tips for creating science games under pressure: